javaplus/PizzaApisKata/README.md

 ## Create S3 Bucket for Caching

-Need to create an S3 bucket to cache our maven and build artifacts.
+Before we can create our CodePipeline, we weed to create a place to cache our maven and build artifacts.
+To do this we will create an S3 bucket.
+So, under **Services**, go to **Storage**, then select **S3**, select **Create bucket**.
+Give it a name, something like yourinitials-build-cache.

 ## Start the CodePipeline

 In AWS, go to **Services**, then under **Developer Tools**, select **CodePipeline**.